-On May 18, 2020, HUD released a waiver stating that all agencies participating in HUD’s Housing Counseling Program may provide housing counseling in the office of the housing counseling agency, at an alternate location, or by telephone, as long as mutually acceptable to the housing counselor and client.
+On April 20, 2020, Assistant Secretary for Housing and Federal Housing Administration (FHA) Commissioner Brian Montgomery signed a one year waiver stating that all agencies participating in HUD’s Housing Counseling Program may provide housing counseling in the office of the housing counseling agency, at an alternate location, or by telephone, as long as mutually acceptable to the housing counselor and client.

 In response to the challenges housing counseling agencies are facing as a result of the COVID-19 National Emergency, HUD's Office of Housing Counseling (OHC) implemented an automatic extension of the performance period for all fiscal year (FY) 2019 Comprehensive Housing Counseling (CHC) grants to the maximum allowable timeframe.
 Agencies operating under the FY 2019 CHC grant requirements are not required to submit requests to obtain the extension.
 This extension supersedes all extensions for the FY 2019 grants previously approved by OHC.
 The new period of performance end date will be March 31, 2021.